mangopy/SearchLM/README.md

 ### Download the warmup learning dataset

-The warmup learning dataset can be founded in [Huggingface dataset]().
+The warmup learning dataset will be released in [Huggingface dataset]() as soon as possible.

+### Download the model checkpoint

+We first release two trained search agents with different parameter size, including `Search-agent-Mistral-24B` andd `Search-agent-Llama-3.1-8B`.
+Please see our [Huggingface Collection](https://huggingface.co/collections/mangopy/latent-search-simulator-679f5f84575df6520dc60b3d) for more details.
+You can download their weight and conduct inference using our `inference` code.

 ## Todo
 - [ ] Our paper will be released as soon as possible